 Ahhh… what a loaded question!
 Hey?!
-I am running an online video event (that you can purchase here) with the extremely experienced and all-round awesome Accredited Practicing Dietitian Meg McClintock all about feeding toddlers.
+I a ran an online video event (that you can purchase here or access as part of goodbye picky eating) with the extremely experienced and all-round awesome Accredited Practicing Dietitian Meg McClintock all about feeding toddlers.

 - Fussy Eating Root Causes for Toddlers